Kisses Kisses, 2017

 Hand-coded net art work includes a recto and a verso.
 The verso is the source code.
 Accessed by Right-click or option-click > select 'source code.'
 Kisses kisses coming soon.

-This work was create for the one-person exhibition at bitforms gallery in May 2016.
-The painting in the background was created in 1995.
+This work was created for the one-person exhibition at bitforms gallery in May 2016 and updated in 2017.
+The painting was created in 1996.

 A Traveler's Journal, Chapter 1: Forever, 1999